ChanVimean/ES6-For-React/README.md

 ### 🔄 5.
 Array Methods - map()

+> [!Important]
-Transforms every item in an array and returns a new array.
+> Transforms every item in an array and returns a new array.

 ### Code Example